 Assisted Senior Living

-A facility that offers assisted living is a great choice for patients who need medical help to do their day-to-day routines.
+A community that offers assisted living is a great choice for patients who need medical help to do their day-to-day routines.
 Residents still keep their independence and enjoy adequate medical assistance.
 With assisted living, patients get help with:

 - Physical and recreational activities